Sankha798/jenkins-boshrelease/README.md

 ### Download Required Files and Binaries

-The files given in the `files` block within the `spec` of your package need to be stored into the `blobs` or `src` (`src` has precedence) directory of your release.
+The files given in the `files` block within the `spec` of your package need to be stored into the `blobs` or `src` directory of your release (`src` has precedence).

 ### Write Packaging Scripts

 At compile time, BOSH takes the source files referenced in the package specs, and renders them into the executable binaries and scripts that your deployed jobs need.

-Within `packages/PACKAGE_NAME/packaging` we have to write a shell scripts that do this job for us.
+Within `packages/PACKAGE_NAME/packaging` we have to write a shell script that does this job for us.

 ### Blobstores